 may have been an early case of homophobia.
 MORE

 1. 2.
 3.

-1. Entrance to the Meditation Path down to a year-around streem to Seek Guidance.
+1. Entrance to the Meditation Path down to a year-around stream to Seek Guidance.
 2. A close up of an African guardian to remind us to be in silence on our journey down the mountain to the Whaleseye Meditation seat. .
 On it's right, a Coyote walking staff to help with balance and protection during the assent.
 3. The "Caution" on a sign symbolizing Guidance.
 It reads: " Be careful of steep paths, loose soil, small, deep holes, uneven surfaces and stairs.
-Tripping hazards & unpotected water."
+Tripping hazards & unprotected water."
 Begin your journey here.